schoi513/to-do-app-hw/README.md

 ## 🚀 Your homework submission should include:

 - A pull request created on _this repo_.
-- A link to your to-do app repository (aka NOT THIS ONE!!!)-
+- A link to your to-do app repository (which should NOT be THIS ONE!!!)
 - A link to your **deployed to-do app**
 - Completion, comfort, wins, losses, questions... you know the drill.